decentralized-identity/waci-presentation-exchange/spec/spec.md

 & callback URL described in the [challenge token section](https://identity.foundation/wallet-and-credential-interactions/#challenge-token-3).

-The response to the invite qR with presentation-proposal attached looks like this:
+The response to the invite QR with presentation-proposal attached looks like this:

 ```json
 {